In March 2021, we looked at the current state of hydrogen fuel in aerospace. Despite it only being 12 months ago, plenty has happened since then.

 Even so, hydrogen fuel is a viable option for the aerospace industry.

-We are going through an interesting period where the theory (and much of the technology) exists, we just need to apply it and test it.
+We are going through an interesting period where the theory (and much of the technology) exists; we simply need to apply it and test it.

 Think of it much like the hybrid car revolution of the early 21st century.
 That was a similar process, and if it is anything to go by, it shows that adapting aircraft will work.